maudeekauffman/brickstack-api-docs/index.md

 Welcome to `BrickStack!` BrickStack is an API that stores information about LEGO sets.

+This API is fictional and is not a real service.

 Click to visit the [BrickStack API homepage](./docs/index.md)